THE SHORT BIO

-I have been published in nine books, have completed another, am writing a new one now, have more novel ideas waiting in the wings for me to get to, and am always interested in pitching essays for anthologies on humor, parenting, life, or fiction.
+Kim has been published in thirteen books, has completed another, is writing a new one now, has more novel ideas waiting in the wings for her to get to and is always interested in pitching stories for fiction and non-fiction anthologies.

 I Just Want to Be Perfect, May 2016